resoursea/api/README.md

 When this framework is creating the Routes for mapped methods, it creates a tree with the dependencies of each method and ensures that there is no circular dependency.
 This tree is used to answer the request using a depth-first pos-order scanning to construct the dependencies, which ensures that every dependency will be present in the context before it is was requested.

 When injecting the required dependency, first the framework search for the initial value of the Resource in the Resource tree, if it wasn't declared, it creates a new empty value for the `struct`.
-If this dependency has a creator method (Init), it is called using this value, and its returned values is injected on the subsequent dependencies until arrive to the root of the dependency tree, the mapped HTTP method itself.
+If this dependency has a creator method (New), it is called using this value, and its returned values is injected on the subsequent dependencies until arrive to the root of the dependency tree, the mapped HTTP method itself.

 If the method is requesting for an Interface, the framework need find in the Resource tree which one implements it, the framework will search in the siblings, parents or uncles.
 The same search is done when requiring Structs too, but it is not necessary to be in the Resource tree, if it is not present just a new empty value is used.
 All this process is done in the route creation time, it guarantee that everything is cached before start to receive the client requests.